So, the other day, the Netflix algorithm recommended The I-Land. I took its advice and watched it.

 They’re all, meh, and ditch her.

 Okay, so there you have it.
-Those kooky Dharma Initiative-sters are back at it with their fun and games, calling themselves the I-Land this time around, and totally negating my friends stupid theory that they are all death row inmates participating in a virtual reality program, because why would you need to brand a shell if it was a virtual reality program?
+Those kooky Dharma Initiative-sters are back at it with their fun and games, calling themselves the I-Land this time around, and totally negating the theory that they’re all death row inmates participating in a virtual reality program, because why would you need to brand a shell if it was a virtual reality program?

 And that’s my review of Lost.
 I mean, the I-Lost.
 I mean, The I-Land.